 A plate of tacos with crockpot taco meat and vegetables.

-These are the ultimate crockpot beef tacos!
-Easily made from scratch!
-Add your favorite toppings and guacamole on the side and your family will love you!
+These are the ultimate crockpot beef tacos, made easily from scratch.
+Add your favorite toppings and guacamole and your family will love you!

 Step-by-step photos can be seen below the recipe card.